RidiculousPower/module-cluster/README.md

 end
 ```

+## define_module_cluster ##

-or when this module is either included or extended:
+To cause modules to be included when this module is included or extended:

 ```ruby
 module SomeModule